Your Telstra phone service is being permanently switched off.

 Support quality.
 Telstra's support staff were repeatedly described in public forums as having limited understanding of DOT's own features and functions.
 One business documented 8 months without a working landline despite repeated support calls.
 Another experienced 6 days of complete phone outage during a number migration that should have been straightforward.
 Broken documentation links, incorrect escalation paths, and repeated callback failures are consistent themes across customer accounts.

 Vendor lock-in by design.
 You cannot use your own router.
 You cannot self-provision.
 You cannot connect a third-party PBX.
 Every change requires Telstra's involvement.
-Customers described the product as a "lock in hostage" -- and they were not wrong.
+Customers described the product as a "lock in hostage", and they were not wrong.
 The 24-month minimum contract with ETCs up to $2,340 meant that once you were in, leaving cost real money.

 Common Mistakes When Leaving DOT